LifeMiles is known for the excellent promotions it offers on purchased miles. In general we’ve seen fewer promotions from LifeMiles in recent months.

-LifeMiles ordinarily sells miles for ~3.3 cents each, so if you max out the promotion and buy miles with a 140% bonus, you’re paying just 1.375 cents per purchased mile, which is a fantastic value.
+LifeMiles ordinarily sells miles for ~3.3 cents each, so if you buy miles with a 200% bonus you’ll be paying just 1.1 cents per purchased mile, which is a fantastic value.

 Should you buy LifeMiles?

-When it comes to redeeming LifeMiles, Avianca is in the Star Alliance, so check out the Star Alliance award chart for redemption rates.
-To give a few examples of one way premium cabin redemption rates (there are no fuel surcharges on any awards):
+First let me address this topic more generally.
+Avianca is in the Star Alliance, which means you can redeem LifeMiles on all Star Alliance airlines (which is what makes the program so great).
+To give a few examples of one-way premium cabin redemption rates (there are no fuel surcharges on any awards):

 - US to Europe in business class costs 63,000 miles